 Who can get a Library card?

-An individual is eligible for a Kitsap Regional Library card if that person lives, works, or owns property in Kitsap County.
-An individual residing outside of the County may receive a card if that person lives in an area of Washington State that supports public library service.
+An individual is eligible for a Kitsap Regional Library card if they live, work, or own property in Kitsap County.
+An individual residing outside of the County may receive a card if they live in an area of Washington State that supports public library service.
 Library cards provide access to all of the resources in the library including research databases, ebooks, books, DVDs, CDs and more.

 How can I get a library card?

 Visit one of our nine Kitsap Regional Library locations or the bookmobile.
-To apply in person you will need current photo ID and proof of your current address.
+To apply in person, you will need a current photo ID and proof of address.

 Yes.
-Just take your e-Card number into any branch library with current photo ID and proof of your current address and we will give you a library card
+Just take your e-Card number to any Library location with current photo ID and proof of address and we will give you a Library card

 I have a library card but I want access to the downloadable content.
 How do I get an online account?

-Your library card number along with your password allows you to access all of our downloadable content.
-You do not need a separate account.
+Your Library card number and password allows you to access all of our downloadable content.
 Forgot your password?